discordjs/discord.js/README.md

 * [RPC](https://www.npmjs.com/package/discord-rpc) ([source](https://github.com/discordjs/RPC))

 ## Contributing
-Before creating an issue, please ensure that it hasn't already been reported/suggested, and double-check the [documentation](https://discord.js.org/#/docs).
+Before creating an issue, please ensure that it has not already been reported/suggested, and double-check the [documentation](https://discord.js.org/#/docs).
-See [the contribution guide](https://github.com/discordjs/discord.js/blob/master/.github/CONTRIBUTING.md) if you'd like to submit a PR.
+See [the contribution guide](https://github.com/discordjs/discord.js/blob/master/.github/CONTRIBUTING.md) if you would like to submit a Pull Request.

 ## Help
-If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our official [Discord.js Server](https://discord.gg/bRCvFy9).
+If you do not understand something in the documentation, are experiencing problems, or just need a gentle nudge in the right direction, please do not hesitate to join our official [Discord.js Server](https://discord.gg/bRCvFy9).